Best Breathing Exercises for Anxiety

 What are the best breathing techniques to help with my anxiety symptoms?

-Honestly, it's really about what feels right for you.
-For me, diaphragmatic breathing (that belly breathing one) is great for just overall calming down.
-If I'm feeling really acute anxiety, like the start of a panic attack, the 4-7-8 method can be a real lifesaver.
-And then box breathing is my go-to for in-the-moment stress, like when I'm at work.
-I'd say just try them out and see which one clicks.
+Honestly, it's just a matter of what feels right for you.
+For me, the belly breathing technique is awesome for just calming down in general.
+If I'm feeling like I'm having a really acute anxiety attack, like when a panic attack is first starting, the 4-7-8 technique is literally a lifesaver.
+And then the box breathing technique is what I use when I'm at work and feeling stressed out in the moment.
+I'd just say give them a try and see what works for you.

 Can breathing exercises be combined with other techniques to reduce anxiety more effectively?